acl-org/ethics-tutorial/README.md

 * Experiential only: use and adapt Segments 2-6, which asks participants to read and critique abstracts that bring up common ethical issues in our community.
 * Student (Homework) Assignment: curate sources from the accompanying [Ethics Reading List](#erl) that the committee maintains, and ask participants to read and write their reflections on.

+**If you run a course, tutorial or other session based on these materials, we'd love to hear from you!
+Please get in contact with us, and we may also (with your permission) list your course or materials in the [Resource](#r) segment.**

 # Table of Contents
 (these are internal links to the sections below)